ISAITB/docs-tdl/source/testcase/index.rst

 The ``namespaces`` optional element is used to define one or more expression languages that are used in test case constructs that support them.
 This needs to be done when expressions are used that should not be processed using the default XPath 1.0 language.
 A detailed discussion on GITB expressions as well as where and how you can use them is provided in :ref:`test-case-expressions`.
-Each refered expression language is defined in a ``namespace`` element with the following structure:
+Each referred expression language is defined in a ``namespace`` element with the following structure:

 .. csv-table::